Special Student Program

 - Advanced Secondary School students: For qualified rising and graduated high school seniors who wish to take an undergraduate course during the fall or spring semesters.
 For courses during the summer, learn about Summer Session and Pre-College Program options.

-The following types of special students are NOT coordinated through Continuing Education; to apply for one of these programs, contact the applicable office.
+The following types of special students are NOT coordinated through the School of Professional Studies; to apply for one of these programs, contact the applicable office.

 - Brown University employees who wish to take a work-related course should apply to the Employee Education Program (EEP) coordinated through the Benefits Office.
 Employees who wish to take Brown courses as degree candidates or who wish to take courses at an institution other than Brown should contact Michele Wise firstname.lastname@example.org in the Benefits Office to learn about applicable guidelines of the Employee Education Program.